Victoria Research Web

 Planning the research trip to Britain

 The best preparation you can make for a research trip is to do as much of your research as possible before you ever leave home.
-There is little point in spending long hours at the British Library's newspaper library in Colindale poring over newspapers that you could have looked at in digital form in an online collection, or on microfilm, at a research library a lot closer to home.
-The British Library is wonderful, but inter-library loan can bring many of the same books to your own library.
-Likewise, a careful review of guides to manuscript materials can help you to determine which of those materials can only be found in Britain; U.S. archives, particularly, hold many important collections of Victorian literary and historical manuscripts.
+There is little point in spending long hours at the The Newsroom in the British Library poring over newspapers that you could have looked at in digital form in an online collection, or on microfilm, at a research library a lot closer to home.
+Britain's libraries are wonderful, but inter-library loan can bring many of the same books to your own library.
+A careful review of guides to manuscript materials can help you to determine which of those materials can only be found in Britain; U.S. archives, particularly, hold many important collections of Victorian literary and historical manuscripts.
+Having decided what you want to see and do in Britain, it's time to do some serious trip-planning.
+Time is money, and you must make every day of your trip move you further along toward your research goals.

 Finding a Place to Stay